FakeItEasy/FakeItEasy/docs/formatting-argument-values.md

 types and interfaces will be used when formatting values whose types extend or implement the formatter's type.

-## FakeItEasy's default formatter behavior

-Unless custom formatters are provided, FakeItEasy formats argument values like so:

-- the `null` value is formatted as `NULL`,
-- the empty `string` is formatted as `string.Empty`,
-- other `string` values are formatted as `"the string value"`, including the quotation marks, and
-- any other value is formatted as its `ToString()` result

-There is no way to change FakeItEasy's behavior when formatting `null`, but the other behavior can be overridden by user-defined formatters.

 ## Resolving formatter collisions

 It's possible for a solution to contain multiple formatters that would